omgugly/anti-shuffle/README.md

 # anti-shuffle for fivem
-there are a few other scripts to prevent seat shuffling. the difference is that this script uses the native ped config flags to disable seat shuffling instead of trying to catch and cancel the player attempts to shuffle seats.
+there are a few other scripts to prevent seat shuffling. the difference is that this script uses the native ped config flags to disable seat shuffling instead of trying to catch and cancel the player attempts to shuffle seats. this script includes various other vehicle seat related functions like entering a vehicle straight into the rear seat or shuffling between any two neighboring seats with a key-press, check the features below for a full list and read the configuration section for setup intructions

 ### description
 normally, when the driver of a vehicle exits that vehicle, the player occupying the front passenger-seat will shuffle over into the driver's seat and take control of the vehicle. this resource prevents that from happening. the player can press the 'left-shift' key to override the script when they want to slide into the driver's seat. people requested that the script block players from sliding into driver's seat even if they were entering an empty vehicle, so the default behavior has been changed to reflect this. you can toggle this setting in the config.lua file

+#### new
+* optionally, players can press 'left-shift' (default key) to shuffle between any two neighboring seats with 'allowKeyShuffle' set to 'true' in config.lua
+* player can enter vehicle directly into rear seats (for vehicles with > 2 seats) by pressing 'B' (default key) when near vehicle
 ### features
 * prevents passenger in front seat from sliding into unoccupied driver's seat
-* player can hold 'left-shift' key to override the script when they want to slide into driver's seat
+* player can press 'left-shift' key (default key) to override the script when they want to slide into driver's seat from passenger manually
 * does not interrupt other actions inside the vehicle, ie: aiming, shooting, exiting the vehicle etc
 * does not prevent back-seat passengers from sliding over to make room for new passenger
 * entire script can be toggled with '/antishuffle' command in chat